'You Must Listen To Her'

 Nominated for Best Female by Premier Gospel Awards and Best UK Act by Pure M Awards, Libby's distinctive voice is powerful and emotionally stirring as it spills out from her core, powerfully articulating a range of life experiences that express faith, hope and love.

-Libby produced her albums, Where Love Begins released in 2013 to great reviews, and SO GOOD, released in November 2015 which has been described by reviewers as 'a treat'.
-With her qualifications and years of experience, Libby also teaches in a range of capacities and works designing, developing, and directing arts projects.
-Libby launched Libberty Arts in 2014.
-Libby has taught at a wide range of venues including one of the UK's leading producing theatres, York Theatre Royal and has lectured on the MA in Community Music course at the University of York.
+Libby produced her albums, Where Love Begins released in 2013 to great reviews, and SO GOOD, released in November 2015 and described by reviewers as 'a treat', and 'truly SO GOOD'.
+Libby also produced the Songs of Andraé Crouch (Live Tribute) EP following her acclaimed Andraé Crouch Tribute Concerts which caught the attention of media internationally.
+In addition to singing, songwriting, performing and producing, Libby has presented on national radio and also teaches in a range of capacities.
+With her qualifications and years of experience, Libby founded Libberty Arts in 2014 and works designing, developing, and directing arts projects.
+Libby has taught for a wide range of groups including one of the UK's leading producing theatres, York Theatre Royal and she is a visiting lecturer at the University of York.

 Libby acknowledges influences such as renowned gospel artist Andraé Crouch, and The Winans, along with artists such as Donny Hathaway, Gill-Scott Heron, Aretha Franklin, The Isley Brothers, and the more recent Anthony Hamilton.